SwinVFTR: A Novel Volumetric Feature-learning Transformer for 3D OCT Fluid Segmentation: Experiments

 \subsection{Hyper-parameter Initialization}

-We used Adam optimizer \cite{kingma2014adam}, with learning rate $\alpha=0.0001$, $\beta_1=0.9$ and $\beta_2=0.999$.
-We train with mini-batches with batch size, $b=1$ for 600 epochs using PyTorch and MONAI library \href{https://monai.io/}{monai.io}.
-It took between 8-12 hours to train our model on NVIDIA A30 GPU, depending on the data-set.
-Because Spectralis has a lower number of B-scans compared to Cirrus and Topcon, it takes less amount to train.
+We used Adam optimizer, with learning rate $\alpha=0.0001$, $\beta_1=0.9$ and $\beta_2=0.999$.
+We train with mini-batches with batch size, $b=1$ for 600 epochs using PyTorch and MONAI library.
+It took between 8-12 hours to train our model on NVIDIA A30 GPU.
 The inference time is $0.5$ second per volume.
-We provide ablation for hyper-parameter selections in subsection~\ref{subsec:ablation} and in the supplementary materials.
 The code repository is provided in this \href{https://github.com/SharifAmit/Swin-VFTR}{link}.